wyfo/apischema/docs/optimizations_and_benchmark.md

 ```

 !!! important
-    Passthrough optimization always requires `check_type` to be `False`, in parameters or settings.
+    Passthrough optimization is a lot diminished with `check_type=False`.

 `PassThroughOptions` has the following parameters: